hawkrives/junqi/README.md

     //    'Robert is 54 years old' ]

 ## More Information
-For more information about how to interact with the junqi Library and its API functions, see the API Reference at doc/API-Reference.md
+For more information about how to interact with the junqi library and its API functions, see the API Reference at doc/API-Reference.md

-For more information about the objeq Grammar itself, including its syntax and grammar, see the objeq Grammar Reference at doc/Objeq-Reference.md
+For more information about the objeq grammar itself, see the objeq Grammar Reference at doc/Objeq-Reference.md

 ## Credits and Acknowledgements
 This module defines both a Lexer and Grammar that use the Jison Parser Generator (http://zaach.github.com/jison/)